chazpondre/Supachain/README.md

 * This repository is in no way connected to any crypto project.
 * This is a library to build AI applications, it is not crypto related!!!

-Please report any suspicious activity or impersonation attempts.
-Thank you for your vigilance.
+Please lete me know of any other suspicious activity or impersonation attempts.
+Thank you for your help.

-I will leave this repo up as evidence that in no point in its commit history do I ever link to a crappy cyrpto --
+---

 # Supachain